peterkuma/django-attach/README.md

 django-attach
 =============

-django-attach is a django admin plugin for attaching files to model instances with multiple file selection support.
+django-attach is a [Django](https://www.djangoproject.com) admin plugin for attaching files to model instances with multiple file selection support.
 Its main feature is a custom admin inline form.
 Requires a modern browser supporting HTML5 and XMLHttpRequest2, but falls back to the plain django inline form when these are not available.

 ### Features: